Shaikh Rajada

-90% of population is Muslim and around 10% are christens.
+90% of population is Muslim and around 10% are Christians.
 Punjabi is the mother tongue of villagers.
-Basically village belongs to Buttar clan of Jutt tribe but members of the Cheema, Chatha, Virk, and Minhas clans, etc. are also part of the population.
+The village mainly houses the population of the Buttar clan of Jat tribe but members of the Cheema, Chatha, Virk, and Minhas clans, etc. are also part of the population.

 Education

 The village has government primary schools for boys and girls.
-However, since it is located near the city, over 30% of the children get their education from the main city's schools.
+However, since it is located near the city, over 30% of the children enroll at the main city's schools.
 The literacy rate of the village is nearly 60%.

 Economy

-The main source of income of families here is agriculture.
+The population's main source of income here is agriculture.
 Nearly 70% of population is, directly or indirectly, affiliated with agriculture.
-Main crops of the village are Rice/Wheat and strawberry.
-Being near to the main city Shaikh Rajada is growing very fast in terms of population.
-Moreover, the village is exposed to brick Kiln.
+The main crops of the village are rice, wheat and strawberry.
+Being near the main city, Shaikh Rajada is growing very fast in terms of population.
+Moreover, the village is exposed to brick kiln.